hyperion-ml/hyperion/egs/sre21-av-v/v0.2/README.md

        - Test performs agglomerative clustering of face-embeddings
        - Score enrollment embedding versus mean of each cluster and take the maximum score

-   - `run_044_eval_be_v5.sh`
-     - Evaluates backend v5
-       - Enroll performs agglomerative clustering of face-embeddings
-       - Test performs agglomerative clustering of face-embeddings
-       - Score all enrollment clusters versus all test clusters and take the maximum score.

    - `run_045_eval_be_v6.sh`
      - Evaluates backend v6
        - Enroll on median face-embeddings